ludlun04/IDATA2301-Project/DESIGN.md

 The icons will be gray scale or adhere to our primary color scheme, depending on which color results in better contrast.

 ### Typography
 We decided to use Sans-serif because it is clean, simple, modern and is easy to read.
 The font we chose is Kantumruy Pro.
+This font should be used in every part of the website.
 This font is clean and simple with a modern look, which is the standard approach in modern web design.
 It is also easy to read and has a good balance between playful and serious.